shareloqs/MPSDynamics/docs/src/examples/anderson-model.md

 \end{aligned}
 ```
 where we choose the spectral function that characterizes the fermionic bath to be: $V_k= \sqrt{1-k^2}$, and we define the dispersion relation as: $e_k = k$, that is, a linear dispersion relation with propagation speed equal to $1$.
 This latter choice corresponds to a model of metals (gapless energy spectrum).
 We select a filled state as the initial state of the defect.
-Using the mapping proposed in [1], the chain Hamiltonian becomes:
+Using the mapping proposed, the chain Hamiltonian becomes:
 ```math
     \begin{aligned}
     \hat H^\text{chain}  = \hat H_\text{loc} &+ \sum_{i = \{1,2\}}\bigg[ J_{i,0} \Big(\hat d^\dagger \hat a_{i,0} + \hat d \hat a_{i,0}^\dagger \Big) + \\ &+ \sum_{n=1}^\infty  \Big( J_{i,n} \hat a_{i,n}^\dagger \hat a_{i,n-1} +  J_{i,n} \hat  a_{i,n-1}^\dagger \hat a_{i,n} \Big) + \sum_{n=0}^\infty E_{i,n} \hat  a_{i,n}^\dagger \hat a_{i,n} \bigg],